With so many great players, it was nearly impossible to get this down to 10.

 Here’s our interview with Dennis Smith:

-Drafted in 1974, linebacker Randy Gradishar became the leader of the “Orange Crush” Broncos defense that would go to Super Bowl 12 and be a dominant force in the 1970’s.
+Drafted in 1974, linebacker Randy Gradishar became the “Orange Crush” Broncos defense leader that would go to Super Bowl 12 and be a dominant force in the 1970s.

-He went to the Pro Bowl seven times out of the ten seasons he played in and finished his career with an amazing 2,049 tackles.
+He went to the Pro Bowl seven times out of the ten seasons he played in and finished his career with an astonishing 2,049 tackles.